16 Top-Rated Day Trips from Rome

-About 20 kilometers southeast of Rome, Frascati is the most important of the Castelli Romani, the castle towns of the Alban Hills.
+About 20 kilometers southeast of Rome and a half-hour trip by car or train, Frascati is the most important of the Castelli Romani, the castle towns of the Alban Hills.
 It is still a popular summer resort for Romans, and is best known for its beautiful villas belonging to old noble families.

 Most of these date from the 16th and 17th centuries and are set in magnificent parks and gardens.
 The focal point of Frascati is Piazza Roma with the adjoining Piazza Marconi, south of which are the gardens of Villa Torlonia.
 Above the southeast side of Piazza Marconi, Villa Aldobrandini is set in an impressive terraced park with extensive views, grottoes, fountains, and cascades.